moderndayNeo/Conscious-AI/README.md

 Which raises the question; which book format works best?

-I can get the books in any format (.epub, .mobi, .pdf).
-The easiest format to extract raw text content is `.epub`, since an `.epub` file is essentially a ZIP archive of HTML pages.
+I can get the books in any format (.epub, .mobi, .pdf), but the easiest format to extract raw text content is `.epub`, since an `.epub` file is essentially a ZIP archive of HTML pages.

-✅ This means you can extract each chapter/page, preserve the structure of the book, without getting caught up in layout-related code as you would with a `.mobi` or .`pdf` file.
+This means we can extract each chapter/page, preserve the structure of the book, without getting caught up in layout-related code as you would with a `.mobi` or .`pdf` file.